Govans, Baltimore: History

+Prior to the passage of the Fair Housing Act of 1968, racial covenants were used in Baltimore to exclude African-Americans and other minorities.
+A May 28, 1920 advertisement in the Baltimore Sun advertised houses in the Kenilworth Park section of Govans as "highly restricted".

 Prominent residents and industry

 The oldest remaining building in Govans is the former Govanstown Hotel that was built in 1840 to house the area’s influx of travelers.
 Bellona Avenue became another important route from the large Bellona Gunpowder Mills North of Govans on the Jones Falls.
 However, most of Govans was still a rural agricultural farmland that lured some of the city’s most prominent citizens.
 The Perine family owned an extensive estate in present-day Homeland, while on the other side of Govans, Baltimore businessman and philanthropist Enoch Pratt owned 95 acres of agricultural land where he built his “Tivoli” house.
-Just north was philanthropist and art collector William Walter’s “St. Mary’s” house and estate.
+Just north was philanthropist and art collector William Walters' “St. Mary’s” house and estate.
 The neighborhood was also home to a thriving flower-growing horticultural industry.
 The York-town turnpike was expanded by the Yorktown Turnpike Railway in 1863 which began streetcar traffic.
 In 1890 electric cars replaced the horse drawn cars and greatly improved transportation from Baltimore into the expanding suburbs.

 20th century urbanization

 Towards the beginning of the 20th century, Govans was becoming increasingly urban, including expanding residential neighborhoods and business blocks along the York Road corridor.
-The automobile quickly replaced the streetcar and connect Baltimore even further into the surrounding county.
+The automobile quickly replaced the streetcar and connected Baltimore even further into the surrounding county.
 In 1918, Baltimore officially annexed Govans part of a 35 square mile expansion to the city limits.
 After the Great Depression, York Road undertook new developments such as the grand Art Deco Senator Theatre built in 1939.
 In 1948, Baltimore department store, Hochschild, Kohn, opened their second branch location in Govans at the corner of York Road and Belvedere Avenue, in what was deemed one of Baltimore’s most prosperous neighborhoods.
 Yet by the mid-1960s, Govans was facing the economic hardships prevalent throughout the city.